lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_specifying_requirements.md

 #SBATCH --mem-per-cpu=10600
 ```

 When requesting more than 5300 MB per processing core on a normal COSMOS node, your jobs will be charged at a higher rate.
-If you ask for more than 5300 MB, some processing cores must remain idle since you use more than your fair share of memory.
+If you ask for more than 5300 MB per core, some processing cores must remain idle since you use more than your fair share of memory.
 Your jobs will be charged for these idle cores.

 ## Controlling job output